isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-termites.markdown

 [soil treatment](https://pestpolicy.com/soil-treatment-for-termites/)
 and
 [chemical termite killers](https://pestpolicy.com/best-termite-killer/)
 with active ingredients such as fipronil and imidacloprid.
-Further, you may also directly treat the wood and furniture to get rid of termites (
+Further, you may also directly treat the wood and furniture to get rid of termitesÂ (
 [check termite images](https://pestpolicy.com/what-does-a-termite-look-like/)
 ).
 While at it, you may also position baits in the house and lawn.
 Such chemicals will release IGRs.
 After contacting the termites, the termites will go back to their colony and kill them through poisoning.
 [amazon bestseller="Best Termite Killers" items="2" template="table"]
 Additional methods you can use include fumigation, using dust agents, employing foam agents, and further avoiding disturbing the
-[termite hills - for both termite prevention](https://pestpolicy.com/termite-prevention/) and extermination.
-Read Also:
+[termite hills - for both termite prevention](https://pestpolicy.com/termite-prevention/) and extermination.Â Read Also:
 [Flying Ants vs. Termites](https://pestpolicy.com/flying-ants-vs-termites/) .
 ## Details: How to Get Rid of Termites - Pest Control Tips